Shadowar/hello-world/README.md

 # hello-world
 Hello World!
-Or should I say, hello home since we're not allowed outside because of the corona virus.
+Or should I say, hello home since we're not allowed to go outside because of the corona virus.